 Some Spaces are divided by walls which block Movement and Line of Sight.
-These blocking elements are identified by a diagonal hatching texture.
+These blocking elements are identified by a gray hatching texture.
 The tiles also display several other decorative elements, which do not affect the game in any way and are there just to flesh out the setting.
-Only elements with the identifying hatching texture are blocking elements, everything else can be ignored for gameplay purposes.
+A Space without the central dot is considered a blocking Space.
+Only these and elements with the identifying gray hatching texture are blocking elements, everything else can be ignored for gameplay purposes.